Feng Shui of Reykjavik. Feng Shui Consultant in Reykjavik. Feng Shui Bagua of Reykjavik. Feng Shui Bagua of Iceland.

 Reykjavik – the relationship area of the bagua of Iceland

 Reykjavik is the capital of Iceland and the largest city, with a population of 123,246 people (the population of Iceland is only 332,529).
 Reykjavik is located in southwestern Iceland, on the southern shore of Faxa Bay which from feng shui bagua perspective is the relationship/marriage area of Iceland.
-Feng shui bagua model can be applied on your home, office, even your desk and in this case on the whole country and the city of Reykjavik.
+Feng shui bagua model can be applied to your home, office, even your desk and in this case on the whole country and the city of Reykjavik.
 Since Reykjavik is the capital of Iceland and a major tourist attraction, it can make sense from bagua perspective that this city would establish good relationships with the rest of the world (everyone speaks very good English).
 The main international airport Keflavik is even further to the southwest of the country.
 For the residents of Reykjavik, according to statistics, marriage is not that important though.
 The birth rate is dwindling as well.
 I haven’t noticed many children or babies.

 Bagua of Reykjavik